-The Alice Challenge submission period is now open.
-Students in grades 5 – 12 residing in the Pittsburgh region are invited to submit Alice projects as entries to the Animation, Game, or Good Neighbor competition categories described below
+We received submissions from over 70 students as part of the inaugural Alice Challenge.
+Students in grades 5 – 12 residing in the Pittsburgh region submitted Alice projects as entries to the Animation, Game, or Good Neighbor competition categories described below

 Competition Categories and Prizes

 To enter the competition, students can use Alice 2 or Alice 3 to create projects for one of the competition categories:

 Put on your director’s cap and start storyboarding!
 Animations in Alice use the scene builder, camera placements/moves, functions, and procedures to create an explorable virtual world or tell a story.
 If you want to tell an original tale, create your own interpretation of a classic story, or create an immersive environment full of mysteries and magic, this category is for you.

 Winners in this category will receive VR Goggles, a tour of the CMU Entertainment Technology Center, and a 3-hour gameplay token at Looking for Group.